 What is an anti-fingerprint browser?

-The anti-fingerprint browser is a browser that can prevent websites from identifying your fingerprint information, especially for cross-border e-commerce multi-account anti-association effects.
 Anti-fingerprint browsers, such as Bit anti-fingerprint browsers, can hide your digital identity and confuse website scripts, making it impossible for cross-border e-commerce platforms to collect accurate information to build digital fingerprints, and to judge whether you use multiple accounts to open a store.

 Why can the anti-fingerprint browser be anti-associated?